 Medicare Part B covers behavioral counseling sessions to help with weight loss for people with a body mass index (BMI) of 30 or higher.
 You can talk to your primary care physician for more information about this benefit.

-Medicare Part B covers screenings for diabetes and may cover up to 10 hours of outpatient diabetes self-management training to educate you on how to manage your diabetes.
-It also includes various supplies for individuals with diabetes, such as insulin, blood sugar testing monitors and blood sugar test strips.
-While these services are covered by Part B for diabetics, there is generally a copay for the trainings and supplies.
+If you meet certain criteria, Medicare Part B covers screenings for diabetes and may cover up to 10 hours of outpatient diabetes self-management training to educate you on how to manage your diabetes.
+Program topics may include tips for eating healthy, being active, monitoring blood sugar, taking drugs, and reducing risks.
+Part B also covers some diabetic test supplies, including blood sugar test strips and blood sugar monitors.
+Stipulations apply, so read here for more details on blood sugar test strips and here for information about blood sugar monitors.
+Please note that while certain services are covered by Part B for diabetics, there is generally a copay for the trainings and supplies.

 In addition to diabetes screenings, Medicare Part B also covers screenings for a variety of common diseases and conditions.
 Among the screenings covered are: cardiovascular disease, colon cancer, breast and cervical cancer, prostate cancer, bone density and glaucoma.
 In each case, there will likely be a charge for the office visit and for certain screenings, you are required to pay a portion of the overall cost.